FolderSize

 Folder Size is a freemium disk space analyzer for Windows written by MindGems Inc. The product uses a Windows Explorer-like interface shows data as a pie chart or a bar graph.
-Free versions allow the user to delete files.
-The paid versions add the ability to copy, transfer, etc.
+There are both free and paid versions.

 Reception

-According to PCWorld.com, as of September 2, 2010, the product was a little more cumbersome than necessary but overall was considered to have an edge over Space Sniffer (a freeware alternative) because it had additional functionality and provided more information.
+According to Ian Harac of PCWorld.com, as of September 2, 2010, the product was a little more cumbersome than necessary but overall was considered to have an edge over Space Sniffer (a freeware alternative) because it had additional functionality and provided more information.
+In a subsequent 2014 review, Harac praised the software's interface and export options, calling it "fairly snappy," while criticizing its limited free-version export options and noting that some inactive Pro-version features appeared misleadingly active in the interface.
+The 2014 review concluded that the free version was worth recommending as-is.

 CNET observed that the program is basic but noted that this is generally what is required of such programs.
+GroovyPost described it as a straightforward tool, noting its portable version and ease of use.